alexalok/ServiceInterceptor/README.md

-The ServiceInterceptor is a generic, extendable, and derivable attribute that can be placed on any WCF service or method to gain access to the many hooks/interception points that WCF provides.
+The ServiceInterceptor is a generic, extendable, and derivable attribute that can be placed on any WCF service or method to gain access to the many hooks/interception/extensibility points that WCF provides.

-In a nutshell, it is a wrapper around the various integration points built into WCF ( The .NET Windows Communication Foundation framework for building service-oriented applications ).
+In a nutshell, the ServiceInterceptor is a easy to use wrapper around the WCF extensibility model. ( WCF is the .NET Windows Communication Foundation framework for building service-oriented applications. )

 Its primary usage is to be able to easily decorate a web service class with the ServiceInterceptor attribute and inherit from the IServiceInterceptor